grammatek/g2p-thrax/README.md

-# sim-g2p
+# Thrax g2p

-This project provides the simg2p (grapheme to phoneme) tool to convert Icelandic words into phoneme symbols.
+This project provides the Thrax g2p (grapheme to phoneme) tool to convert Icelandic words into phonetic transcription.

-The tool is used as a command-line tool and the possible inputs are either via command line option or via file input.
+The tool is used as a command-line tool and possible word inputs are either via command line option or via file input.

 # Prerequisites